 “It’s not in your face,” said firm principal Sarah Broughton.
 “It’s intuitive.
 We believe that architecture is more like something that feels right – it’s about scale, space and light.
 It’s about everything working together.”

 Hunter Thompson alluded frequently to Scott Fitzgerald’s (and by implication, his own) relentless pursuit of the “high white note.”
-Here in Woody Creek, Rowland + Broughton may have finally located the grail they both sought.
+Here in Woody Creek, Rowland + Broughton may have located the grail they sought.